 Activities such as catch and fetch, swimming, and daily walks can help these pups in staying healthy and upbeat.
 Furthermore, a trip to the park where the Dox can play with other dogs can also be stimulating for its physical and mental well-being.

 The Golden Dox is a moderate shedder so you won’t have to worry about dog hair all over your house.
-But make sure to check your dog’s fur for signs of moulting in the summer months.
+But make sure to check your dog’s fur for signs of molting in the summer months.
 Brushing your dog twice a week would be enough while grooming from a professional groomer is also recommended every 2-3 months.

 The most important thing dog owners need to look out for is the Golden Dox’s ear health.
 As with any breed with furry, droopy ears, the Dox is prone to ear infections.
 So, remember to clean your pups’ ears with a damp cloth once in two weeks and make sure there is no foreign object in the ears.